codegik/pocs/architecture/jack-chat-game/architecture.md

   - This is the first line of defense.
 It will be running in developer machine and CI/CD pipeline.

 - Contract tests
   - It will reduce the chances of one contract change breaks any consumer.
+The API must be versioned to avoid break backward compatibility and forward compatibility.
   - It will be running in developer machine and CI/CD pipeline.

 - Integration tests
-  - Not all scenarios should be covered, just most important ones.
+  - Not all scenarios should be covered, just most important ones e.g. Submitting quiz answers, Finding a quiz and Sending message to friend.
   - It will be running in developer machine and CI/CD pipeline right after the build.

 - Performance tests